Engineering: Electrical and Electronic BEng

 What is special about this course?

 The BEng Electrical and Electronic Engineering degree is a vocational course, which means it has been designed to be highly relevant to industry.
+The degree is accredited by the Institution of Engineering and Technology (IET) on behalf of the Engineering Council and will provide you with the full academic requirements for registration as an Incorporated Engineer (IEng)

 You should be highly sought after once you graduate; having acquired specialist engineering knowledge combined with a broad engineering education and key skills.